Password Hacking

 MitM Attack

 In a MitM attack, the attacker intercepts communication between two parties and captures login credentials as they are transmitted.
-Protecting against MitM attacks involves using secure communication channels such as HTTPS and avoiding unsecured or public Wi-Fi networks.
+To protect against MitM attacks, use secure communication channels like HTTPS.
+Also, avoid using unsecured or public Wi-Fi networks.

 Password Cracking Tools